Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 New buses were also specified, and a batch of Marshall Minibuses was ordered by Centrewest for the E5, E6 and E10.
 They took a dreadfully long time to arrive, and when they did they kept breaking down.
 Despite modifications by Marshalls they were still pretty unpleasant buses to ride on — though, in fairness, not as bad as the Renaults they replaced.
 They did not last long, a deal being struck with Marshall to replace them with Marshall Capital bodied mini Dart SLFs.

-The E-line network came up for tender again in May 2002, and as seems to be quite common with such large area networks, one route was lost by the major operator to in independent, in this case Wing’s Buses of Uxbridge.
+The E-line network came up for tender again in May 2002, and, as seemed to be quite common with such large area networks at that time, one route was lost by the major operator to an independent, in this case Wing’s Buses of Uxbridge.
 This pushed Wing’s firmly from the minor league, with a fleet of just 7 buses, into an operator to be reckoned with, the E6 more than doubling the fleet size.
 New mini Pointer Darts were introduced.
 As mentioned before, the E6 has been re-extended to Greenford Station, on a daily basis this time.
 It was also diverted away from the Ferrymead area, the shortened E10 taking on this role from the same date.
 Extending the E6 also made room at the Red Lion stand in Greenford for the new E11 route.
 Wing’s subsequently sold out to Tellings-Golden Miller, who in turn sold out to Travel London in 2005.

 The E6 was one of the few routes from the 2002 tendering exercise not to be granted a 2 year extension for good performance, and upon re-tendering was lost to Metroline.
 It is now run from the former F.E.Thorpe base in Perivale – the official London Buses garage code of PA has now been adopted, replacing the old Thorpes code of FE.
-Perivale is a couple of miles down the A40 from the Greenford Station terminus of the E6, although not as close as the Travel London Hayes depot is to the other end!
+Perivale is a couple of miles down the A40 from the Greenford Station terminus of the E6, although not as close as the Wing's/TGM/Travel London/Abellio Hayes depot is to the other end!
 A substantial frequency increase also took place at the same time, from 4 to 6 buses per hour during the day on Mondays to Saturdays, and from 3 to 4 in the evenings and on Sundays.
 Given the size of the Willow Tree Lane area this seems easily justified.
-Unfortunately the route was awarded on the basis of a tighter schedule, and has been dogged by poor reliability so far with numerous unscheduled short workings noted on the day this photograph was taken.
+Unfortunately the route was awarded on the basis of a tighter schedule, and was dogged by poor reliability with numerous unscheduled short workings being noted, although an extra bus was eventually added.

 Photo © John Bennett.